Fend Off Dementia — With Friends

 Friendships don’t just happen; you have to work at finding and strengthening them.
 So be brave and ask the person next to you in line at the grocery store if she’s enjoying the magazine she’s leafing through.
 Or invite people over for a potluck dinner and ask each guest to bring a friend.

-Radius Images / Alamy
+— Radius Images / Alamy3 of 11

 When you do something that sparks your interest — cooking classes, a jewelry-making workshop — chances are you’ll meet someone who shares a similar curiosity.
 See him or her every week and a new friendship is born.